PEP 725 – Specifying external dependencies in pyproject.toml

 table has to be valid TOML and therefore can be loaded withtomllib

-. - The PURL specification, as a key part of this spec, has a Python package with a reference implementation for constructing and parsing PURLs: packageurl-python.
+.
+This table can be further processed with the pyproject-external package, demonstrated below. - The PURL specification, as a key part of this spec, has a Python package with a reference implementation for constructing and parsing PURLs: packageurl-python.
+This package is wrapped in pyproject-external to provide DepURL-specific validation and handling.

 There are multiple possible consumers and use cases of this metadata, once that metadata gets added to Python packages.
 Tested metadata for all of the top 150 most-downloaded packages from PyPI with published platform-specific wheels can be found in rgommers/external-deps-build.
 This metadata has been validated by using it to build wheels from sdists patched with that metadata in clean Docker containers.